Nikalozj/Starbucks-Udacity/README.md

 ## Requirements

-All you need is python 3 and Jupyter notebooks.
-All the libraries are imported in the files.
+The technology you need is python 3 and Jupyter notebooks.

+Python libraries used:
+* numpy
+* pandas
+* matplotlib, seaborn
+* sklearn

 ## Usage